gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 as the mechanical tentacle snaked up the hillside.

 She grabbed the lever that Sindy had pulled and yanked down with all her might.
-If Patience had disabled it or locked the door she was doomed.
+If Patient had disabled it or locked the door she was doomed.
 "Come on come on come *on*!"
 The inside door began to open.
 Wider, wider---now!
 She scraped through it just as the tentacle grabbed for her ankle.

-She stumbled down the first few steps and then doubled over to catch her breath.
+She stumbled down the first few steps and doubled over to catch her breath.
 Down the stairs, into the darkness.
 She could do that.
 And anyway,
 what choice did she have now?

 The lights came on as before when she reached the corridor.
-If Patience didn't already know she was there, it would soon.
+If Patient didn't already know she was there, it would soon.
 When she reached the hole in the floor she crouched down, turned around,